REACH Product Lab Testing: A Complete Guide

 The processing time from submission until you receive the lab test report is normally somewhere between 7 to 21 days.
 This varies between labs and the product you submit for testing.

 Amazon may also check your test reports if you sell products on their marketplace.
-From 2020 and on we started receiving reports from sellers that had their products removed as a result of failing to provide REACH lab test reports to Amazon.
+From 2020 on, we started receiving reports from sellers that had their products removed as a result of failing to provide REACH lab test reports to Amazon.

 This is also one reason why you should get your products REACH tested before importing products to the EU.